ACCOUNTING TRIAL TRIGGERS BIG CHANGES IN TENNESSEE FINANCE LAW

 A DIFFERENT TALE IN TENNESSEE

-While the story of the Darken estate in Tennessee mirrors the Texas and Florida trials, the outcome in Tennessee was dramatically different.
+While the story of the “little case from Leiper’s Fork” mirrors the Texas and Florida trials, the outcome in Tennessee was dramatically different.

-Testimony in the Tennessee trial detailed a story of simple greed: While the executrix was a millionaire in her own right, she wanted more money.
-Specifically, she worked to hide the pre-nuptial that she had signed with Mr. Darken, and wanted assets from accounts that were not hers.
+Testimony in the Tennessee trial detailed a simple and common story: Despite being a millionaire in her own right, she wanted more money.
+Specifically, she wanted the assets held in trust accounts of which she was not a beneficiary.

-The evidence in the Williamson County, Tennessee “breach of fiduciary duty” trial was delivered in great detail: The executor worked with the firm and together they destroyed financial records, hid assets, legal and trust documents from the trustees, and then delivered inflated billings to the estate.
-At trial, the executrix did not deny any of the evidence presented.
+The evidence in the Williamson County, Tennessee “breach of fiduciary duty” trial was delivered in great detail: For over three years, the executor worked with the firm and together they destroyed financial records, hid assets, legal and trust documents from the trustees.

-From the witness stand attorney Randle S. Davis, the firm’s senior managing partner at the time, admitted to the court that he always had a copy of Mr. Darken’s pre-nup accountings in the firm’s files, but he hid it from the trustees for years.
-Additionally, Davis testified that from the start, there was extensive review and coordination with the executrix: “I told her everything,” he confirmed.
+From the witness stand attorney Randle S. Davis, the firm’s senior managing partner at the time, admitted to the court that he always possessed a copy of Mr. Darken’s pre-nup accountings in the firm’s files, but he hid it from the trustees.
+Additionally, Davis testified that from the start, the firm had regular and detailed coordination with the executrix: “I told her everything,” he confirmed.

-In addition to being a “red flag” for billing fraud, the executrix’ massive $10,000 bill defined the close coordination between she and Davis.
-The details of her billing are important because they show that the firm’s $30,000 bill was not due to an un-authorized legal tangent or “fishing expedition.”
-Her time-sheet confirms, month by month, her coordination with the firm.
+In addition to being a “red flag” for billing fraud, the executrix’ $10,000 bill confirmed the close coordination between she and Davis.
+The details of her billing showed that the firm’s $30,000 bill was not due to an un-authorized legal tangent or “fishing expedition.”

 In other states, if an executrix had found that an attorney or other outside professional was padding their bill with unauthorized work (fraud) she would be obligated to fire the fraudster and notify both the court and the trustee/beneficiaries of the “attempted” bill-padding.